pandas-dev/pandas/doc/source/development/roadmap.rst

 ----------------------------

 [Numba](https://numba.pydata.org) is a JIT compiler for Python code.
-We'd like to provide ways for users to apply their own Numba-jitted functions within pandas' groupby and window contexts.
+We'd like to provide ways for users to apply their own Numba-jitted where pandas accepts user-defined functions (for example, :meth:`Series.apply`, :meth:`DataFrame.apply`, :meth:`DataFrame.applymap`, and in groupby and window contexts).
 This will improve the performance of user-defined-functions in these operations by staying within compiled code.

 Weighted Operations